Information for (Prospective) Students

 The beginning of the 4th semester is dedicated to a fieldwork.
-This can be either a field research or another well-prepared and structured internship of at least twelve weeks.
+This can be either a field research or another well-prepared and structured internship of at least eight weeks.

 Each student chooses one supervisor for his/her field research or internship and the final master thesis.
 The supervisor needs to affirm his/her support by signing the ISLA which includes the working title of the field work and coincidently of the master thesis.
 The fieldwork has to be consistent with the ISLA.